 JOB ... " CERTIFIED PROFESSIONAL FOREST MANAGER" .

 This is a decisive and exciting job!
 And yet it is probably not well known.

 How to "manage" a forest?
 How can the needs of nature and man be reconciled?
-What is the meaning of sound, multifunctional management with continuous cover forestry?
+What does sound, multifunctional management with continuous cover forestry mean?
 How can we find the right balance between the needs and expectations of the many stakeholders in the forest?
 How to maintain a harmonious cohabitation between large animals and trees?
 How can we "imitate nature and hasten its work" as Charles-Etienne Dupont likes to say?
 How are our forests doing and how can we help them adapt to global warming?

 A job in the heart of nature, with a passion, sometimes poorly perceived because it is not well known, which combines a wide variety of actions and techniques (dendrometric and silvicultural audits, etc.). (e.g.: logging sites; selective thinning; garden cutting; seed cutting; reforestation, conversion of regular forest stands, etc.).

 Follow the guide and discover this essential profession through the story of a passionate and committed forester.

 Charles-Etienne Dupont is a graduate of the CFPPA-UFA Métiers de la forêt et du bois with a higher technician's diploma in land use planning and management.